RAF Coolham: Stationed and supporting units

 It is believed that c.
-700 personnel served at RAF Coolham at some point, 15 of whom were killed whilst carrying out their duties at or from RAF Coolham (each denotated below with a cross '†').
+700 personnel served at RAF Coolham at some point, 15 of whom were killed whilst carrying out their duties at or from RAF Coolham (denotated below with a cross '†').

-The following order of battle shows all units which are known to have been stationed at, or nearby in support of, RAF Coolham, at any point during its construction and its operational history (August 1943 – July 1944), as well as later deconstruction work as the aerodrome was reverted back to agricultural land (September 1945 – October 1945):
+The following order of battle shows all units which are known to have been stationed at, or nearby in support of, RAF Coolham, at any point during its construction and its operational history (August 1943 – July 1944), as well as later deconstruction work as the aerodrome was reverted to agricultural land (September 1945 – October 1945):